In order to keep passengers safe, the TSA employ a number of security measures, including scanning checked baggage.

 Each day, the TSA screens approximately 1.4 million checked bags.

-What Can Airport Scanners See?
+What Airport Scanners Can See

 Your checked baggage is screened by an X-Ray machine when it is checked in and passes through the conveyor belt.